Cambois: The Tute

+Before the closure of the colliery, the social centre of the village was the Miners Welfare Institute in Ridley Terrace.
+The present building, the fourth, dates from 1929, and was built following the destruction of an earlier institute in a fire.
+It had "a large billiards room, a library and news room, committee room, a 200 seater meeting room....There was a smoke room and lecture hall also, and films were also shown here."

+In 2023, the building, which had been unused for more than a decade, was reopened as an arts centre and community hub, The Tute, by the choreographer Esther Huss and her partner, the writer Alex Oates.
+The Guardian reported, "As well as Huss making her own work here, she runs a dance group, and Oates runs a writing group, shivering through the winter with no heating and scraping together funding to keep everything free."

+The Tute hosts an annual Rude Health festival, launched in 2024, which offers a feast of "daring and anarchic performance" from "world class artists".
+Alex Oates told the Northumberland Gazette, "Our audience deserve the same calibre of work you’d see in London or Edinburgh, and we’re bringing it here!
+This season brings together bold new performances, reimagined community projects, and unforgettable stories told through dance, theatre, film, and celebration.”

 Proposed gigafactory, then data centre

 In December 2020, Cambois was confirmed as the location for a new Britishvolt battery manufacturing plant.
 In July 2021, plans for the £2.6bn gigafactory employing 3,000 people were approved, with the new plant to be located on former coalyards adjacent to the now-demolished power station in Cambois.
-It will produce lithium-ion batteries for the automotive industry.
+It would produce lithium-ion batteries for the automotive industry.
 Britishvolt appointed ISG as its construction partner who began work on clearing the site in late 2021.
 In January 2022, the UK government, through its Automotive Transformation Fund, invested £100m in the Britishvolt project, alongside asset management company abrdn and its property investment arm Tritax, developing what was planned to be Britain's fourth largest building.
-However, construction work was halted in August 2022 amid funding concerns, with manufacturing now set to start in mid-2025, more than a year later than initially planned.
+However, construction work was halted in August 2022 amid funding concerns, with manufacturing planned to start in mid-2025, more than a year later than initially planned.
 On 17 January 2023, Britishvolt went into administration, and its factory site was put up for sale.